 I’m told that 87% of Toronto’s Environmentally Significant Areas (ESAs) are found in ravines.
 They connect the Oak Ridges Moraine north of Toronto to the shores of Lake Ontario—via major river systems such as the Don and its many tributaries—supporting vital forest ecosystems of wildlife—sometimes through Toronto’s most densely populated areas (e.g. behind Yonge Street between St. Clair and Bloor, for instance).

 Toronto’s ravines were—and for some still are—regarded as a nuisance to Toronto’s growth; their steep, unruly slopes and useless “disordered nature.”
 Made it difficult to build houses and city infrastructure.
-In fact, were it not for their steep and unruly nature, these natural areas occupied would have been paved over and developed long ago.
+In fact, were it not for their steep and unruly character, these natural areas would have been paved over and developed long ago.

 Ecosystem Functions of Ravines